 Strategic workforce planning is one of the top three areas of talent management impacting organizational performance, according to Aberdeen Group’s report.
 RPOs can integrate human capital and broader organizational strategic planning to ensure healthcare organizations have the skills, roles and people needed to improve operational efficiencies, patient satisfaction and business results.

-Cone reframed its organizational vision, created initiatives and tactics to spread its patient-centric message across the health system, and worked with Cielo to develop high-level talent acquisition strategies that sourced patient-focused candidates.
+Cone reframed its organizational vision, created initiatives and tactics to spread its patient-centric message across the health system.
+Cone also worked with Cielo to develop high-level talent acquisition strategies that sourced patient-focused candidates.
 The result?
 Cone moved its employee satisfaction across 8,400 employees into the 80th percentile.
 Next, patient satisfaction scores followed suit.

 RPO partnerships warrant careful analysis.
-The first step is to evaluate the current hiring model by performing a situational analysis that examines time-to-fill statistics, turnover rates, hiring manager satisfaction, and total recruitment costs.
+The first step is to evaluate the current hiring model by performing a situational analysis.
+This lens helps examine time-to-fill statistics, turnover rates, hiring manager satisfaction, and total recruitment costs.

 “We needed access to new technologies to drive efficiencies and source quality talent.
 However, it’s hard to justify investments in new recruitment tools when excess capital should go to new hospital equipment and technologies for patients.”

-Healthcare organizations that aren’t up-to-date on new and future sourcing strategies won’t be able to build a strong candidate pipeline, which is critical to the recruitment process.
-The right RPO partner provides immediate access to experienced talent acquisition professionals who know recruitment “next practices” that many HR departments do not have the resources or technology to achieve.
+Healthcare organizations that aren’t up-to-date on new and future sourcing strategies won’t be able to build a strong candidate pipeline.
+Developing this talent pipeline is critical to the recruitment process.
+The right healthcare RPO partner provides immediate access to experienced talent acquisition professionals who know recruitment “next practices” that many Human Resource departments do not have the resources or technology to achieve.

 For Walkenhorst, the decision to partner with an RPO was threefold: recruitment expertise, cutting-edge tools and technologies, and internal capacity to focus on other strategic initiatives.
 “All of our energy and focus was spent toward recruitment,” she said.
 “We needed to take this off our shoulders and focus on our broader goals of improving patient care and quality outcomes.”

-If you are unsure whether an outside partner is right for your organization, consider these questions:
+If you are unsure whether an outside partner is right for your organization, or if Total Talent Acquisition can provide solutions to meet your goals, consider these questions:

 - Are you unable to fill key positions or find high-quality talent?

-- Do you need to hire a large quantity of candidates quickly?
+- Do you need to hire a large quantity of potential candidates quickly?

 - Are you too consumed with talent acquisition to focus on other strategic organizational initiatives?